 Young adults in this generation…

-“Yearn for intimacy even if it’s not with someone your in a relationship.
+“Yearn for intimacy even if it’s not with someone you’re in a relationship.
 Sex in our culture is not something that people hold to a high standard.
 Females and males are more willing to be intimate with each other before they get to know one another.
 The best way to sum up with what I’m trying to say is by quoting Drake:

 “We live in a generation of, not being in love, and not being together